 Key moments to announce during a welcome meeting:

-- Share the goals of your company and the department, forecasted growth, bonus and stimulation system, cultural code of the company.
+- Share the goals of your company and the department, forecasted growth, bonus and stimulation system, and cultural code of the company.
 All this should motivate and encourage;

 - Tell about the personnel management processes: who to address regarding sick leave, vacation, etc.;